-Football has Always Been a Battleground in the Culture War
+Football Has Always Been a Battleground in the Culture War

 Since integration, one hidden rule has bound the sport.
 Football would become America’s game, but at a price.
 Anyone would be welcomed onto the playing field—and in short order there would be predominantly black teams—but “politics” would not be allowed.
 With the ascendancy of the NFL and its move to embrace black players, that bargain became a Sunday truce of its own.

-While football and football media rose in stature American institutions, other pillars were collapsing.
+While football and football media rose in stature as American institutions, other pillars were collapsing.
 According to Gallup polls, citizens’ faith in Congress, the presidency, and government has eroded to the point where distrust is the default.
 Nobody trusts schools anymore.
 American bureaucracy has earned a bad name in every place from New York City to the smallest towns, and the great collective projects that built thousands of miles of highways and moved entire rivers seem somehow less possible.
-Groups like the Boy Scouts have gone from reverence as great makers of men to curious and quaints pieces of old Americana at best.
+Groups like the Boy Scouts have gone from reverence as great makers of men to curious and quaint pieces of old Americana at best.
 Attachment to shared institutions and spaces has been severed—curiously, mostly among white people—and in its void, suicides, depression, an opioid crisis, and a powerful rage have taken root.
 And, perhaps to the highest alarm of those who profess that the country was founded on “Judeo-Christian values,” organized religion has been in retreat.

 The fears of those alarmists have always been overblown, and football is part of the reason why.
-New York Times journalist Roy Reed wrote of a 1969 football Saturday in Birmingham that: “football has probably replaced church-going as the number one social function in the South.
+New York Times journalist Roy Reed wrote of a 1969 football Saturday in Birmingham that: “Football has probably replaced church-going as the number one social function in the South.
 And it’s more than just the favorite sport.
 It is now a religio-social past-time, a psychic device for the release of tensions and a vehicle for doing business.”
 Reed’s observation was correct, and football has supplanted religion even well beyond the South now, but the replacement has been seamless because football’s a lot like church.
 As a civic religion, football has married Max Weber’s protestantische Ethik, American capitalism, the worship of great men, and the individual narratives of sacrifice and superhuman feats.
 While the stories of Lazarus’s revival or the healing of lepers may be on the outs, there are now Music City Miracles and Lambeau Leaps to compensate.

 Football is the way Americanness is performed now.
 It’s Boy Scouts; it’s Girl Scouts; it’s small talk, radio banter, community, lineage, and family.
 But the mass performance of football as civic religion has given the lie to the supposed bargain upon which that faith is built.
 The bargain is predicated on the values of the faith posing as neutral anti-politics, rather than as stances that themselves also divide people.
 Football—especially the glossy, packaged form of the NFL—is supposed to be apolitical, but the beer ads, fighter jets, giant flag displays, rigid policing of sexuality and gender roles, tolerance of violence off the field, and conspicuous absence of people of color in ownership and executive ranks are echoes of pieces of the status quo being challenged today.
 They represent the norms of society.
-But, in the expansive definition of “politics” that encompasses activism and radicalism,norms are the ur-politics, the primary ways in which people are organized and self-governed.
+But, in the expansive definition of “politics” that encompasses activism and radicalism, norms are the ur-politics, the primary ways in which people are organized and self-governed.

 Thus why the protest of former 49ers quarterback Colin Kaepernick—a small action, all things considered—has had such widespread effects.
 Last August, when Kaepernick began sitting and then kneeling during the national anthem in protest of police brutality against people of color, he said that “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.”
 Kaepernick was initially shredded for breaking the cardinal rule: He’d brought politics into sport.
 But his protest was merely a refusal to engage in a ritual.
 How could the negation be political if the original activity was not?